AceAtDev/3D-platform--Script/README.md

 ## Credits

 - Inspired by the amazing platformer [Celeste](http://www.celestegame.com/) by Extremely OK Games
-- Thanks to [ArmadaDev](https://github.com/ArmadaDev) for the original implementation

 ## Quick favor
 - If you found this repo useful, star it so you can comeback to it always!
 Thanks!